-When I started blogging at Pronto way, waaaaay back in 2013, my first post out of the gate was about Omega the Unknown—one of the more obscure comics properties a body could find.
+When I started blogging at Pronto way, waaaaay back in 2013, my first post out of the gate was about Omega the Unknown—one of the more obscure comics properties out there.

 To make amends, I consciously went more commercial with my next post—that one featured Batman.
 (Alright, so it had a prominent mention of the very non-mainstream rock artist Captain Beefheart in it too, but the post was still primarily about Batman!)
 This was followed by a three-part post on Thanos (a big name in the new Marvel-movie universe), four posts on Superman (always mainstream), a post on Love and Rockets, and a post on the 1980s Ka-Zar series.